* World shares gain as China signals support for growth

 By Richard Leong

-The Standard & Poor's 500 index set an intraday record high and came within 2 points of its milestone of 1,700 before turning lower.
+The Standard & Poor's 500 index, which on Monday posted a record closing high for a third straight session, came within 2 points of its milestone of 1,700 before turning lower.

 Oil prices also rose on optimism on China, as did shares of mining companies.
-Local media in China reported the government was looking to increase investment in railroad projects to help relieve a capacity glut in steel, cement and other construction projects.
+Local media in China reported the government was looking to increase investment in railway projects to help digest a capacity glut in steel, cement and other construction projects.

-The MSCI world equity index, which tracks stocks in 45 countries, climbed 0.27 percent to 376.58, close to the five-year high set in May.
+The MSCI world equity index, which tracks stocks in 45 countries, climbed 0.14 percent to 376.08, within about 6 points of the five-year high set in May.

 Wall Street has moved higher in 11 of the past 12 sessions.
 The S&P 500 is up about 20 percent for the year.